 Winter weather presents far more challenges for you and your pup when it comes to clothing.
 It will be cold, windy and wet in varying degrees depending which part of the world you live in, so having suitable, well fitting clothes is essential for this time of year.

 .
 At least 2 fleece jumpers in the next size up from those your dog will now have grown out of.
-You will know by now if you have one who likes to roll in smelly stuff and this will no doubt have a bearing on the amount of jumpers you need!
+You will know by now if you have one who likes to roll in smelly stuff this will no doubt have a bearing on the amount of jumpers you need!
 Both of ours are serial poo rollers so we need at least 3 each!
 You could mix up the sizes, maybe go for a couple of Small ones and one Smedium – if it is a little big it will be ideal for wearing around the house on those very cold days.

 .
 A decent hound coat.
 As you will need it more during the colder months it is worth making the investment.
-I still wouldn’t be going down the wax coat route, stick with a thicker washable coat – our Norwich is a good choice – one that can be layered over jumpers or worn on its own.
+I still wouldn’t be going down the wax coat route, stick with a thicker washable coat – our Be Seen is a good choice – one that can be layered over jumpers or worn on its own.
 Choose something thicker, maybe find a fleece lined one, and if you are layering over jumpers you can get away with a bigger more adult size at this stage.

 .
 A sight hound shaped collar for all of the reasons above.